4d/docs/docs/FormObjects/button_overview.md

 Button styles control a button's general appearance as well as its available properties.
 It is possible to apply different predefined styles to buttons or to associate pop-up menus with them.
 A great number of variations can be obtained by combining these properties / behaviors.

-With the exeception of the available properties, many button objects are *structurally* identical.
+With the exception of the available properties, many button objects are *structurally* identical.
 The difference is in the processing of their associated variables.

 4D provides buttons in the following predefined styles: